 FAMOUS FESTIVAL: Salem Haunted Happenings.
 If you don’t mind elbow-to-elbow crowds, join thousands of visitors for thousands of events from October 1st to Halloween, including Ghost Tours, Pirate Forays, and other ghoulish attractions.

 SHOP: Three shops offer everything an amateur or professional witch may need.
-Crow Haven Corner, Hex Old World Witchery, and Omen are all witch-approved.
+Crow Haven Corner, Hex Old World Witchery (see above), and Omen are all witch-approved.
 There are potions, spell kits, crystals, alters, and poppet dolls galore.

 EAT: Flying Saucer Pizza Co.
 So, it’s not quite witch food, but will Star Trek, Aliens and Pugs in astronaut suits do?
 Find sustainable locally sourced chewy-crust pizzas, fourteen local beers on tap, and inexpensive wine in this funky space.
 Monday night is “Nerd Trivia Night,” just in case you were wondering.
 Gourmet pizzas $11 – $22.